Neon:PrairieLand

 Then there is the whole “hiding” or “protecting” the source of information thing.
 Like that would work.
 I was on a small staff team...
 This “source” was always going to get revealed.

 If you need to hide it, isn't that a clear indication that it might be wrong?
-That your actions might not actually show integrity and godly character?
-That you weren't actually listening to the Holy Spirit in this instance?
+Might your actions not show integrity and godly character?
+Did you not listen to the Holy Spirit in this instance?
 The Holy Spirit doesn't produce fruit in the form of arrogance, gracelessness and impulsivity.

 I feel absolute shame and fear when I talk to church folk about my previous ministry.
-Church circles are small.
-Word has got around.
+Church circles are small, and word has spread.
 I don't think I could ever work in ministry in this province again because of my tarnished reputation and their actions.

 It shouldn't be like that in the church, but unfortunately, it is.
 Thanks, Mom.